evennia/evennia/README.md

 recommonmark is mainly derived from [remarkdown][rmd] by Steve Genoud and leverages the python CommonMark implementation.

-It was originally created by [Luca Barbato][lu-zero] as recommonmark.
+It was originally created by [Luca Barbato][lu-zero], and is now maintained in the Read the Docs (rtfd) GitHub organization.

 [cm]: http://commonmark.org
 [pcm]: https://github.com/rolandshoemaker/CommonMark-py